Illustration of the collision location.

 What Happened

-On January 4, 2024, about 3:00 p.m., northbound New York City Transit (NYCT) non-revenue train 1345 collided with northbound passenger train 1427 on the Number 1 Line north of 96th Street Station in Manhattan, New York.[1]
-Train 1427 was crossing over from express track 3 to local track 4 when train 1345 overran a red signal at the north end of the station platform, entered the crossover, and struck the fifth railcar of train 1427.[2]
-Train 1345 derailed two railcars and train 1427 derailed three railcars.
-About 22 passengers and 3 crew members suffered minor injuries.
-At the time of this report, NYCT had not estimated the cost of damages.
-The collision occurred in the underground subway system, so weather was not a factor.
+On January 4, 2024, about 2:59 p.m., northbound New York City Transit (NYCT) non-revenue train 1345 (striking train) collided with northbound passenger train 1427 (struck train) during a shoving movement on the underground Number 1 Line north of 96th Street Station in Manhattan, New York.
+The struck train was crossing over from express track 3 to local track 4 when the striking train overran a red signal at the north end of the station platform, entered the crossover, and collided with the fifth railcar of the struck train.
+(See figure 1.)
+Two railcars on the striking train derailed and three railcars on the struck train derailed.
+The collision resulted in minor injuries to 18 passengers and 6 NYCT employees.
+NYCT estimated the damages to be about $12,975,187.

 Video